-One of these technologies is Google Home, a voice-activated daily assistant that can control devices around the house, make calls, provide entertainment, and answer over 100 million unique questions.
+One of these technologies is voice assistants like Google Home or Amazon Alexa.
+These voice-activated daily assistant that can control devices around the house, make calls, provide entertainment, and answer over 100 million unique questions.
 You can link it to the TV, radio, thermostat and more by installing a compatible device and activating connections on your phone’s Home app.
 This virtual helper responds to voice commands, which means that someone with limited vision or reduced finger dexterity can easily use it.

 Seniors can enjoy more independence, even with mobility issues.

 Google Home can automate a lot of things around the house, and it’s compatible with a lot of different brands and devices.
 Use it to turn lights on and off, adjust the thermostat, open or close blinds and shades, control music, change the TV channel, lock or unlock doors and more.
 It’s perfect if your loved one has trouble operating a remote, moving from room to room or seeing the buttons on the phone.

 Google Home can also integrate with Google Calendar, Google Maps, Chromecast and other popular technologies.
 With your help, Mom or Dad can create shopping lists, set and snooze alarms or timers, get the weather or news, make calculations, look for recipe ingredients and even shop for products.